Rogel Aguilera-Mederos: 5 Fast Facts You Need to Know

-Rogel Aguilera-Mederos is a semi-truck driver who was sentenced to 110 years in prison in Colorado for a fatal accident that killed four people along Interstate 70.
+Rogel Aguilera-Mederos is a semi-truck driver who was sentenced to 110 years in prison in Colorado on December 13, 2021, after being convicted of 27 counts stemming from a fatal 2019 accident that killed four people along Interstate 70.

 A petition drive urging Colorado’s governor to grant Aguilera-Mederos, then 23, a sentence commutation or clemency has been signed by more than 4.2 million people as of December 19, 2021.
 His full name is sometimes given as Rogel Lazaro Aguilera-Mederos.

-In addition, the hashtag #NoTrucksToColorado is trending on TikTok, Twitter, and Facebook, as truckers say they will not travel through Colorado as a result of the sentence, which many people believe to be extreme.
+In addition, the hashtag #NoTrucksToColorado is trending on TikTok, Twitter and Facebook, as many truckers say they will not travel through Colorado as a result of what they believe to be an extreme sentence.
 “Me and my brother have decided that we (Brown Eagle LLC) have joined the protest and are not getting any loads out of or to Colorado until Rogel gets justice cause 110 years is ridiculous.
 The company should be held accountable!” wrote one trucker on Twitter.

 “We are aware of this issue, the Governor and his team review each clemency application individually,” the Colorado governor’s office told 9News.